unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 The `server_cipher_suites` extension to ServerConfiguration identifies the set of cipher suites that the server is willing to use.
-This only applies to the replayable, Zero-RTT data that the client sends in its first flight; the remainder of the handshake is protected using a cipher suite that is negotiated in the usual fashion.
+This only applies to the replayable data that the client sends in its first flight; the remainder of the handshake is protected using a cipher suite that is negotiated in the usual fashion.

 ~~~
 CipherSuite ServerCipherSuites<2..2^16-2>;